 The Culinary Center requires additional custodial support.
-With the Culinary Cafe and Bakery open, the building is very much in the public eye and the current level of custodial support is grossly inadequate and has been since opening.
+With the Culinary Café and Bakery open, the building is very much in the public eye and the current level of custodial support has been inadequate since opening although with the recent addition of a regular Classified employee assigned to our building has helped greatly.
 The building is open to serve food to the public and MUST be maintained to a minimum level of cleanliness.
 We have not seen this level attained yet.
-The current staffing level and type assigned to the Culinary Center is inadequate to do the job.
+The current staffing level and type assigned to the Culinary Center is minimally adequate to do the job.